PaloAltoNetworks/redist-check/README.md

 ## Step 4

 Run the following command.
-If you wish to use any of the options mentioned earlier, please add those to your command:
+If you wish to use any of the argument options mentioned earlier, please add those to your command:

 ```
 python3 redist-check.py